-We are located on the A862 right beside the Lovat Bridge over the River Beauly.
+We are located about 10 minutes to the west of Inverness on the A862 right beside the Lovat Bridge over the River Beauly.

 Most GPS systems do not have the correct location.